How to Fix the Windows 10 Start Menu if it’s Frozen

 - Scroll through the “Processes” tab until you find “Windows Explorer.”
 If Windows Explorer is already open, you’ll see another entry with a dropdown option, as shown below.
 Ignore that entry and choose the one without a dropdown.

 - Right-click on the process and select “Restart” from the menu.

 If restarting Windows Explorer does not solve your freezing Start Menu problem, move on to Solution #3.

 Indexing is the process of inspecting files, emails, and other types of content within your Windows 10 OS.
 The method also involves cataloging essential data, such as words, file locations, metadata, etc. If you perform a keyword search in Windows Explorer, you are using the indexing process that reviews all stored data to match your search criteria.
 The index of data helps speed up the search process significantly.
 Here’s how to rebuild the Windows 10 index.

-- Hold down the “Windows Key+R” to open the “Run” window or right-click the “Start Menu” and select “Run.”
+- Hold down the “Windows Key+R” to open the “Run” window.
+Alternatively, right-click the “Start Menu” and select “Run.”

-- Type in the following without the quotes or ending period: “control /name Microsoft.IndexingOptions.”
+- Type in the following without the quotes or the ending period: “control /name Microsoft.IndexingOptions.”

 - Click “Modify” on the bottom left of the Indexing Options window.